 Wall safes have a few advantages over free standing safes that make them a popular choice among homeowners.
 For one, they can be installed in areas that are convenient to access, such as in a bedroom closet.
 A second advantage is that they do not take up valuable living space because they are installed in unused space between wall studs.
 A third advantage is that they can be hidden behind a picture or a mirror.

-Wall safes do have some disadvantages when compared to free standing safes.
+Wall safes have some disadvantages when compared to free standing safes.
 First, wall safes tend to be smaller and relatively shallow when compared to free standing safes.
-Second, wall safes are not as burglary or fire resistant as many higher-end free standing safes, such as Class B or Class C fire resistant composite safes.
+Second, wall safes are not as burglary or fire resistant as many higher-end free standing safes, such as Premium Fire/Burglary Safes

 Wall safes are available with a wide variety of locking mechanisms.
 The most popular lock on wall safes is an electronic lock with a back-up key override.
-Commercial grade electronic locks, while costing more, are also an excellent choice and highly reliable lock option for a wall safe.
+Commercial grade electronic locks, while more expensive, are also an excellent choice and highly reliable lock option for wall safes.